KlutzyBubbles/lc-better-emotes/ModPackage/README.md

 Modification of https://thunderstore.io/c/lethal-company/p/Sligili/More_Emotes/

+- Adds VR support.
+Players without VR can continue flipping off their friends for having VR.
 - Adds controller support.
 With rebinding :)
 - Moves keybindings into the settings page, still has config values for defaults for modpacks
 - Makes center of emote wheel not change emote